BibliothecaDAO/realms-contracts/tests/readme.md

 >`package`: the fixture is destroyed during teardown of the last test in the package.
 >
 >`session`: the fixture is destroyed at the end of the test session.

+# Protostar testing

+Protostar is useful for testing small algorithms.
+This technique is still very much a WIP and best practices are still being discovered.

+`$ protostar test tests/exchange/test_formulas.cairo`